 As I mentioned, it’s unfussy, flexible, and easily tweaked for what’s on hand.

 Yet, oh my, regardless of the ingredients that make it into this dish, it’s incredibly satisfying and flavorful.
 Don’t you love recipes like that?

 The Back Story

-Ma yi shang shu, translated as Ants Climbing a Tree, is, as I mentioned, a Sichuan dish traditionally served with glass noodles and ground pork in a spicy, fragrant sauce.
+Ma Yi Shang Shu, translated as Ants Climbing a Tree, is, as I mentioned, is a Sichuan dish traditionally served with glass noodles and ground pork in a spicy, fragrant sauce.
 The noodles are like “trees,” the greens are like “leaves” and the ground meat is, well, I think you get the drift.

 There are only two ingredients I don’t always have on hand, ground pork and bok choy.
 And while they can be swapped for another ingredient, this dish wouldn’t quite be the same without them.
 It’s definitely worth a market trip for sure.

 - Thin Rice Noodles, can be swapped for angel hair pasta, thin spaghetti, ramen, etc.

 - Bok Choy, which can be swapped for other greens like kale, spinach, mustard greens, swiss chard, tatsoi, etc.